Black horror: Precursors

 The 1940 film Son of Ingagi, written by Spencer Williams Jr. (pictured), has been described as one of the first Black horror films for its all-Black cast and fleshed out Black characters.

 Before the first Black horror films were created, American horror films scarcely featured Black actors.
 Those that did often did so mockingly or depicted them as primitive in the vein of D.W.
 Griffith's 1915 film The Birth of a Nation.
 Black actors occasionally appeared in lead roles in horror films, such as Joel Fluellen's role of Arobi in the 1957 film Monster from Green Hell or Georgette Harvey's role of Mandy in the 1934 film Chloe, Love Is Calling You, or in voodoo films like Ouanga (1936), which starred Fredi Washington as the mistress of a plantation owner, but even those roles were largely in the service of helping white characters.
 Black actors Willie Best and Eddie "Rochester" Anderson became well known in the 1930s for their servant roles in monster movies, in which they typically exaggeratedly bulged their eyes in shock before running away, but they often fed into racial stereotypes.
 According to Due, Black characters in horror films were often relegated to tropes such as the Magical Negro, Sacrificial Negro, or the Spiritual Guide.
-The 1922 Oscar Micheaux horror race film The Dungeon and the Spencer Williams Jr. films Son of Ingagi (1940), which was the first science fiction horror film to have an all-Black cast, and The Blood of Jesus (1941) are considered some of the earliest Black horror films.
-Ashlee Blackwell, a cowriter of the 2019 documentary film Horror Noire: A History of Black Horror, stated that Son of Ingagi "fully flesh[ing] out its black characters" was "revolutionary".
+The 1922 Oscar Micheaux horror race film The Dungeon and the Spencer Williams Jr. films Son of Ingagi (1940), which was written about a mad scientist who brings a primate creature to life and was the first science fiction horror film to have an all-Black cast, and The Blood of Jesus (1941) are considered some of the earliest Black horror films.
+Ashlee Blackwell, a cowriter of Horror Noire: A History of Black Horror, stated that Son of Ingagi "fully flesh[ing] out its black characters" was "revolutionary"; Tabie Germain of BET called Son of Ingagi "a trailblazer for its time and a major milestone in Black film history".
+Jon O'Brien of Inverse called it "the first true Black horror" and wrote that its portrayal of its all-Black cast in "a positive light" was "a revolutionary move for the time".